Two Abenaki women Abenaki dancers today

 and less time to play, like early colonial children.
 But Abenakis did have

-cornhusk dolls, games, and toys, and they practiced shooting
+cornhusk dolls, games, and toys to play with, and they practiced shooting

 on their mothers' backs--a custom many American families have adopted